The West Corridor Light Rail Transit, United States of America

 The final design of the project was prepared between 2005 and 2008.
 RTD conducted the environmental assessment and received the final finding of no significant impact in November 2007 from the FTA.

 The total estimated investment of the project is $707.6m.
-The FTA granted $308m of funding on 16 January 2009.
-The construction began in May 2007 and is expected to be completed by May 2013.
+The FTA granted $308m in funding on 16 January 2009.
+The construction began in May 2007 and the line was opened in April 2013, ahead of schedule.

 Infrastructure and construction of the West Corridor Light Rail Transit